pyndasaivamsi/pyndasaivamsi/README.md

 - 🔭 I’m an undergraduate student pursuing B.Tech in Electronics and Communication Engineering Branch at IIT Guwahati
 - 🌱 Currently training myself to become fit for the corporate world and test my understanding of electronics in real-time
 - 📫 Reach me at: pyndasaivamsi@gmail.com or v.pynda@iitg.ac.in
-- ⚡ Loves playing chess, dancing and solving puzzles
+- ⚡ Interested in playing Chess and Love to Dance
 <!-- - 😄 Pronouns: He/him -->
 <!-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...